urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 </details>

 Almost done!
 We now want to examine a more complicated column, `ActivityBehvaior`.
 This column contains information of lemur behavior we observed while following troops in the field.
-Some of these data contain one activity or bahavior, such as `feeding`.
+Some of these data contain one activity or behavior, such as `feeding`.
 While others are multiple acitivities or behaviors, such as `moving, and grunting`.
 As a group, lets look at all the recorded behaviors and activities an decide how they will be grouped or recategorized.
 It's important to be consistent.
 If we want to track two behaviors with a common "," or "and" or "then", all of those options are OK, but only choose one method and use this for each value.
 That way, if we want to breakup the behaviors or activities later on, we can separate them by one symbol or word.

 We will map this out together, then do you best to build a case_when() function to change the values to our final activities/behaviors.